 First, mix together some grated parmesan cheese and bread crumbs.
 Feel free to add any seasonings you like- garlic powder, onion powder, paprika, and red pepper flakes are all great additions.
 Then crack an egg into a shallow but wide bowl and beat until smooth.

 Dip the cod into the egg first, then into your parmesan mixture.
-Fry them at 390 degrees F for around five or six minutes.
+Fry them at 390 degrees Fahrenheit in your air fryer or oven for just five to six minutes.
 Voila!
 An easy addition to your list of kid-friendly recipes.

 The crispy coating is flavorful, and the texture, while reminiscent of fish cakes, has a far more broad appeal.
 Those who are new to eating fish will appreciate the mild and approachable flavor of cod, a white fish that’s been known to please even a seafood-averse picky eater.